jp-marques/jp-marques/README.md

 ---

-## 🔨 Currently Working On
+### 🔨 Currently Working On

+🎶 **Enigma**
-- 🎵 **Enigma** — a Letterboxd-style social app for tracking, rating, and reviewing music
+A Letterboxd-style social app for tracking, rating, and reviewing music

+🗓️ **Scheduling Portal**
-- 📅 **Scheduling Portal** — a tool that connects managers and employees to coordinate shifts, availability, and approvals
+A tool that connects managers and employees to coordinate shifts, availability, and approvals

 ---